 3. In a large skillet over medium high heat, add 1 tablespoon of the sesame or vegetable oil and the pork.
 Cook for 5 minutes, stirring occasionally.
 Remove the pork from the skillet and set aside.

-4. In the same skillet add the other tablespoon of oil and add all the prepped vegetables.
+4. In the same skillet add the other tablespoon of oil and add all the prepped vegetables and greens.
 Cook 5 to 8 minutes, stirring occasionally.
 Add the pork and remaining garlic-ginger sauce.
 Cook for an additional 3 to 4 minutes.
 Serve with scallions and sesame seeds on top, if desired.